sakamotojin/Deepavali/README.md

 # Deepavali
 Deepavali Wish

-Send Deepavali Messages to multi friends at once using this python program Install fbchat lib linux pip install fbchat
+Send Deepavali Messages to multi friends at once using this python program

+Install fbchat lib in linux

+pip install fbchat